The Tortoise and the Hare: Folk variants

 The many other variants of the story in oral folk tradition appear worldwide and are classed as Aarne-Thompson-Uther type 275.
 In most of these there is a race between unequal partners but most often brain is matched against brawn and the race is won by means of trickery.
 Broadly this is of two types: either the slower animal jumps on the other's back or tail and hops off at the end when the creature turns round to see where his challenger has got to, or else he is deceived by lookalikes substituting themselves along the course.

 Tales with a similar theme emphasizing doggedness have been recorded in Native American culture.
-Hummingbird and Crane agree to race from one ocean to the other.
+In a version from southeastern Native Americans, Hummingbird and Crane agree to race from one ocean to the other.
 Though Hummingbird flies faster, he stops at night to sleep.
 Crane, however, flies overnight and is overtaken by Hummingbird later and later during the day, at length coming in first.
 The ultimate prize differs between versions and includes choice of habitat, the love of a girl, or the right to cut the other down to size.